-- B304[0]: Positive set torque/positive set force for brake 1 - B304[1]: Positive set torque/positive set force for brake 2 - B305[0]: Negative set torque/negative set force for brake 1 - B305[1]: Negative set torque/negative set force for brake 2
+- B304[0]: Positive set torque/positive set force for the brake - B305[0]: Negative set torque/negative set force for the brake

 Define the permitted travel direction in B306.
 If both directions of rotation are permitted, travel first proceeds in the positive direction.
 Enter the angle of rotation of the motor that the drive evaluates as a standstill in B307.